IEP Meeting Dos and Don’ts

 - Find your coffee cup.
 The coffee cup idea is a tip that I learned at one of my UN Foundation pieces of training, only they called it a wine glass.
 Alcohol is frowned upon in public schools, so I’ll use a coffee cup.
 Your coffee cup is your go-to item to think about or talk about.
 If you find yourself getting emotional, you’re getting ready to cry or lose it, look at your coffee cup and regroup.
 This is a highly emotional time for parents.
 Unless you’ve been there, you don’t get it.
 To have a group of people discussing your child and all of their shortcomings, to be reminded once again of how they are not keeping up with their typical peers.
 Cry beforehand, cry afterward, rehearse it in your head, have a plan.

 - Book enough time for the IEP meeting.
 Recently I have seen several invitations go out to parents that indicated on the invitation that the district was only allotting 45-60 minutes for the meeting.
 Is that enough time for you?
 What is your average meeting time?
 If, for the past 5+ years it’s always been about 2 hours, why would you agree to 45 minutes?
 Look for this on your invitation, and if you need more time, speak up.
 “I can make that time and date, however, I see you have noted that the team only has 45 minutes to meet.
 I think it may take longer than that, so please let me know if this time still works or if we need to pick another time when the team can meet for about 2 hours.
 That is about how long our meetings have been in the past.
 Thanks.”
 Chances are you will only have to do this one time and it will send the needed message.
 This goes for you and your spouse.
 I’m sorry that you are probably taking time off of work to do this.
 It sucks, really.
 Take a half day, do what you need to do.
 Don’t try to squeeze it into a 1-hour lunch slot when you know that’s not enough time.
 If your employer does not give you time off, ask for unpaid FMLA time.
-Or find a relative to be your child’s educational Power of Attorney.
+(There’s a Guidance Letter about this at the end of the post) Or find a relative to be your child’s educational Power of Attorney.
 Taking advantage of a parent’s employment situation is one way that some districts can strong-arm parents.

 - Be prepared for the IEP meeting.
 Don’t agree to the meeting time if it is in under ten days and you can’t prepare in that amount of time.
 Ask for a different time.
 Don’t go in unprepared.
 Make sure you have done as much as you can including submitting your parental concerns.
 Use our parent worksheet and meet with your spouse/child’s parent ahead of time and get on the same page.
 Don’t want to meet with your ex-spouse and their new girlfriend?
 Sorry, this isn’t about you.
 If the district senses a rift between parents, they may exploit it, I’ve seen it done.
 Have your notes ready, have a list of SDIs ready.
 This is a big deal.
 Treats it as such.
 Don’t overbook yourself with commitments during your “IEP month.”
 You will need time to research, prepare, read and write–both before and after the meeting.